 Bladder Cancer Diagnosis

-Before you start any treatment, it’s vital that your doctor have a clear and complete understanding of what’s causing your symptoms.
+Before you start any treatment, it’s vital that your doctor has a clear and complete understanding of what’s causing your symptoms.

-Imaging tests are also important to confirming the diagnosis and determining which stage of cancer you have.
+Imaging tests are also important for confirming the diagnosis and determining which stage of cancer you have.
 Imaging tests we may suggest include the following:

-- CT scans, which obtain cross-sectional pictures of the body and can determine whether the cancer cells are confined to the bladder or have spread to other parts of the body.
+- CT scans, which obtain cross-sectional pictures of the body and can determine whether the cancer cells are confined to the bladder or have spread to other areas

 - PET scans, which capture images that enable your doctor to distinguish between living and dead tissue, to determine whether it’s normal or cancerous